langtech/langtech.github.com/aikuma/howto.md

 Playback
 ---------

+When you select a recording from the list on the Main screen you will be taken to this playback screen.
+It contains the recording date, duration and any speakers from the recording.
+Pressing the play button will start the recording, and pressing the same button again will pause it, you can drag the blue dot anywhere along the timeline to skip to another part of the recording.

 ![Listening to recording](/images/HowTo/ListenfromList.png)

-###Listening to a recording###
-This includes information about the file date, duration and images of people in the recording.
-You can listen back to the recording by pressing play.
-You can stop the recording by pressing the button again.
-You can move along the recording by dragging the blue dot along the timeline.

 ###Adding a Commentary###
 As well as listening to the recording you can choose to add a commentary.
 This could be involve respeaking the recording slower and more clearly, or to translating the recording into another language that you speak.
 You could also give additional information about the content of the recording.
 These recordings are useful for helping share you language with members of your community, or with other communities.